meheraj2325/bangla-llama/scripts/pretrain/README.md

 1. **Delete Safetensors Binaries**: The original Llama model from Hugging Face comes with *safetensors* related binaries.
 It is crucial to delete these binaries.
 If not removed, the pretraining script defaults to loading safetensors, which can interfere with saving the modified embedding layer during checkpointing.

    > **Note**: While there is a possibility that my assumption about the safetensors issue might be incorrect, removing these binaries resolved loading issues in a recent pretraining run.

-## Upcoming Updates

-We are planning to roll out updates to the [run_clm_with_peft.py](./run_clm_with_peft.py) script to address and prevent issues like these.
-Stay tuned for these enhancements to ensure a more streamlined and error-free pretraining experience.

----

-For any further questions or support, please feel free to open an issue in the repository or contact the maintainers directly.

----

-Happy Pretraining! 🚀

----